jlevy/sidematter-format/README.md

   - step: analysis
     timestamp: 2024-01-15T11:45:00Z
     tool: pandas_analyzer
-source_files:
+image_files:
-  - raw_data.csv
+  - report.assets/figure1.png
-  - market_trends.json
+  - report.assets/diagram.svg
 ```

+Metadata must be in JSON or YAML.
+The choice is flexible.
+For ease of reading, such as a frontend serving system, JSON is often better.
+For ease of manual editing, YAML is preferable.
+The implementation should look for both formats, so will read the metadata on either of
+these layouts seamlessly.
+If both are present, the convention is to prefer the JSON.

-If desired, simple YAML metadata could instead be inserted as frontmatter on the file
+If desired, sidecar metadata can also be omitted.
+Another good pattern is to use frontmatter format (simple YAML metadata inserted as
-itself, and omitted from the sidematter:
+frontmatter on the file itself), and omitted from the sidematter:

 ```
 report.md              # Main file with frontmatter format metadata in YAML